 Ebola outbreak in DR Congo and Uganda

 The Ebola outbreak caused by the Bundibugyo virus currently affects multiple countries, including the DR Congo (Ituri, Kinshasa) and Uganda (Kampala).
-The latest case counts are unknown, and the official risk assessment is classified as "very high" by WHO.
+As of August 20, 2026, there have been 5290 confirmed cases and 2516 deaths reported.
+The official risk assessment by WHO for this situation is "very high".

 WHO global risk is low; for travellers without contact to cases or funerary/healthcare settings in affected provinces the risk is very low.